Parallelizing Contextual Bandits: Abstract

 \section{Abstract}

 Standard approaches to decision-making under uncertainty focus on sequential exploration of the space of decisions.
 However, \textit{simultaneously} proposing a batch of decisions, which leverages available resources for parallel experimentation, has the potential to rapidly accelerate exploration.
-We present a family of (parallel) contextual linear bandit algorithms, whose regret is nearly identical to their perfectly sequential counterparts---given access to the same total number of oracle queries---up to a lower-order ``burn-in" term that is dependent on the context-set geometry.
-We provide matching information-theoretic lower bounds on parallel regret performance to establish our algorithms are asymptotically optimal in the time horizon.
+We present a family of (parallel) contextual bandit algorithms applicable to problems with bounded eluder dimension whose regret is nearly identical to their perfectly sequential counterparts---given access to the same total number of oracle queries---up to a lower-order ``burn-in" term.
+We further show these algorithms can be specialized to the class of linear reward functions where we introduce and analyze several new linear bandit algorithms which explicitly introduce diversity into their action selection.
 Finally, we also present an empirical evaluation of these parallel algorithms in several domains, including materials discovery and biological sequence design problems, to demonstrate the utility of parallelized bandits in practical settings.